Instant decision credit cards let you understand whether you'll get the credit you need instantly.

 This does not mean that you are any more likely to be approved for an instant decision card than for another credit card.
 In fact, automating decision-making can reduce your likelihood of acceptance, since there is no human oversight to help rectify 'silly mistakes' or grasp the wider context of credit record anomalies.
-However, it does mean that applicants can quickly understand whether they will get a credit card, and can plan their next course of action accordingly.
+However, it does mean that applicants instantly know whether they'll get a credit card, and can plan their next course of action accordingly.

 If you meet the card issuer’s eligibility and credit score requirements, then yes.
 However, it's worth remembering that algorithms use strictly defined rules and take data at face value.
 Mistakes in your application form can result in you getting declined instantly, so it's essential you complete your application form accurately.